 There were also other books I was thoroughly obsessed with like The Baby-Sitters Club, Sweet Valley High, Goosebumps, Fear Street, most Enid Blyton series (I wanted to visit each and every land in The Magic Faraway Tree), all the Paul Jennings short story books and the Choose Your Own Adventure novels (which have recently been re-released in the shops, much to my nostalgia-infested brain’s excitement).

 It was through this love of reading, though, that I realised I want to write a middle grade/young adult book of my own one day.
 I want to introduce readers to new fictional worlds with intriguing characters and memorable adventures.
 I want people to have that same sense of delight and wonder I did (and still have!), whenever I picked up a new book.
 Even if it was just to read about the latest fashion ensemble Claudia Kishi had put together, because you know that was one of the best things about The BSC.

-> So I’m slowly making my way there.
-One of my main goals this year was to get my MG manuscript out into the world, which I did by entering the Text Prize for young adult & children’s writing from Text Publishing.
-(ETA 12/04: I didn’t make the shortlist, but I’m looking forward to reading the winning book, whichever one it may be.
-All of the shortlisted manuscripts sound fab!).
+So I’m slowly making my way there.
+One of my main goals this year was to get my MG manuscript out into the world.
 I’ll also be attempting to write a first draft for another MG manuscript I have in mind.
-Because if nothing else, I am amazing at procrastinating so I need to keep the writing vibes flowing if I want to accomplish anything else!
+Because if nothing else, I am amazing at procrastinating so I need to keep the writing vibes flowing if I want to accomplish anything further!

-> I mean, I’m also pretty good at snooping through fictional people’s mail too, but I might just leave that to past me for now.
+I mean, I’m also pretty good at snooping through fictional people’s mail too, but I might just leave that to past me for now.